Lineal championship: Boxing

 John L. Sullivan, the first lineal champion, came to welcome his successor, Jack Johnson.
 Ever since, it has been a tradition for champions of the past to attend title fights of recent champions, essentially to "pass the torch" and legitimize their reign.

 The concept of a lineal champion was developed by boxing fans dissatisfied by the tendency of each of the various sanctioning bodies (WBC, WBA, IBF, WBO, etc.) to recognize different champions, and in particular to strip a champion of his title for refusing to fight its top-ranked contender.
 Prior to the 1970s, this rarely happened; the National Boxing Association (NBA) and the New York State Athletic Commission (NYSAC) sometimes recognized different champions, but there was usually only a short interval before one champion defeated the other.
 In that era, a title vacancy was generally filled by having a single-elimination tournament box-off between two or more top-ranked contenders.
 The lineal championship is intended as a return to that era.

 Early boxing champions at various weight divisions were established by acclamation between 1880 and 1920.
 Once a consensus champion had been awarded the title, the championship could usually be taken only by beating the reigning holder, establishing a lineal championship.

 Several top boxers have specified holding the lineal championship as a personal accomplishment (e.g. Lennox Lewis) or goal (e.g., Nate Campbell).
 Many boxing experts view the lineal championship as a prestigious status which trumps the world titles being issued by the sanctioning bodies (e.g. Steve Farhood).

 Mixed martial arts

 In mixed martial arts (MMA), the lineal championship is of particular relevance because until the mid-2000s, the top-ranked fighters were spread out among a number of mixed martial arts promotions across the globe.
 This included Japanese promotions such as Pride Fighting Championships, Pancrase, and Dream, as well as US-based promotions such as the Ultimate Fighting Championship (UFC), World Extreme Cage Fighting (WEC), and Strikeforce.
 The UFC eventually purchased most of the major promotions and, as a result, almost all of the lineal champions are currently signed with the promotion.
-The exception at this time is Francis Ngannou, who is signed with the Professional Fighters League (PFL) following contract disputes with the UFC.
+The exception at this time is Francis Ngannou, who is signed with Most Valuable Promotions (MVP) following contract disputes with the UFC and his departure from the PFL.